stom66/dcl-mf24-space-elevator/DEVNOTES.md

 ### Notes to self for production

+`.dclignore` contains entries for gltf/bin files, as only the optimised GLB files should be deployed

 ### Export:

 - Current pipeline is Blender: Asset Exporter plugin -> gltf (with draco) -> `glb-optimise.sh` -> glb

-- After exporting, run search-replace in Vscode for `-1.png` -> `.png` to account for weird texture duplication bug
+- After exporting, run search-replace in Vscode for `-1.png` -> `.png` to account for weird texture duplication bug before optimising

 - Then do `cd dcl-scene/models` and `./glb-optimise.sh` to convert gltf to glb

 - This gets best possible compression by exporting to gltf with draco, then converting to glb.

 - glTF exporter settings are in the `config` dir.
 Most important thing is animation sampling, due to use of armature constraints.